My Brother Charlie

 How to Speak Dolphin

-A moving middle-grade novel about a girl, Lily, who finds herself in the difficult position of caring for her autistic half brother, Adam.
+A moving middle-grade novel about a girl, Lily, who finds herself in the difficult position of caring for her half brother, Adam.
 She loves him but feels somewhat resentful of her role as caregiver.
-Lily is especially upset that Adam's father refuses to acknowledge that he is on the autism spectrum.
+Lily is especially upset that Adam's father refuses to acknowledge that he has a problem.
 When Adam has an opportunity to forge a relationship with a sick dolphin, this special connection has unexpected benefits.
 While Lily is happy about Adam's dolphin friend, she has conflicting feelings about its captivity.
 A beautiful story of family, friendship, and responsibility.

 The Space We're In